 Here’s the list of all the clothes I have:

 - Slim Dungarees by Outlier — These pants are so comfy yet versatile.
 I’ve worn them on hiking trips, casual nights out, business meetings, formal events, while playing sports and more.
-They have a denim/dress style look, two way stretch making them stretchy and very comfortable, they stay dry in light rain as well as repel liquid spills (beer, coffee, water etc) and they dry super quickly making them the perfect travel pants that look great.
+They have a denim/dress style look, two way stretch making them stretchy and very comfortable, they stay dry in light rain as well as repel liquid spills (beer, coffee, water etc) and they dry super quickly making them the perfect travel pants.

 - New Way Shorts by Outlier — The reason why I love these shorts is because they’re just so versatile and dry so quickly!
 One pair of shorts and I can go swimming in them, gym, hiking, anywhere really!
 They’re tailored like dress pants to look great and double as a swim trunk with water-ready details.

-- 3x Merino Wool T-Shirts + 1 Singlet — Merino wool is currently my favourite fabric of choice because it dries quickly and wicks away moisture so you stay dry, has natural antibacterial properties so you don’t stink up, is breathable and keeps you cool during hot days and keeps you warm during cold days.
-I’m currently on the lookout for more eco-friendly fabrics which tick all these boxes but haven’t come across any as of yet.
+- 3x Merino Wool T-Shirts + 1 Tank Top— Merino wool is currently my favourite fabric of choice because it dries quickly and wicks away moisture so you stay dry, has natural antibacterial properties so you don’t stink up, is breathable and keeps you cool during hot days and keeps you warm during cold days.

-- 3x Pairs of Merino Wool Socks — again because they’re merino wool, they stay fresh for longer and have many benefits (dries quickly, wicks away moisture, keeps heat in during cold days and keeps your feet cool during hot days, etc).
+- 3x Pairs of Merino Wool Socks — again because they’re merino wool, they have antibacterial properties and have many benefits (dries quickly, wicks away moisture, keeps heat in during cold days and keeps your feet cool during hot days, etc).

 - Merino Wool Button-Down Shirt by Wool & Prince — Perfect for more formal events or when I want to wear something with the option of wearing long or short sleeves when the weather is unpredictable.

-- Ultra Light Down Jacket — This jacket is AMAZING.
-I love how light and compact it is while still being super warm and that it can be packed down into a tiny bag not much bigger than my phone (Samsung Galaxy S7 Edge)
+- Ultra Light Down Jacket by UNIQLO— This jacket is AMAZING.
+I love how light and compact it is while still being super warm and that it can be packed down into a tiny bag not much bigger than my smart phone

 - Micro-fibre towel — Quick drying and lightweight.